szmate00/home_projects/neural_style_transfer/README.md

 ## References :books:
 <a id="1">[1]</a>
 Gatys et al. (2015).
-A Neural Algorithm of Artistic Style.
+_A Neural Algorithm of Artistic Style_
 [Link](https://arxiv.org/abs/1508.06576)